Help Us Keep The Surgery Safe

 Provide screens between you and non-clinical staff.

-The rollout of the Coronavirus vaccine in North Shropshire is now beginning.
-We will be contacting patients to invite them to receive their vaccinations following a priority list set by the NHS.
+The rollout of the Coronavirus vaccine in North Shropshire has begun.
+We are contacting patients to invite them to receive their vaccinations following a priority list set by the NHS.

 Please do not contact us to request a vaccination as we will be unable to respond to such requests.